New Beaver Field: History

 The formerly all-wood grandstands and bleachers were replaced with steel starting in 1934.
 During the 1934 season, construction on the stadium cut seating capacity to 5,500.
 The Great Depression severely delayed the project, forcing renovations to be broken up and completed in four phases.
 Coming to completion in 1939, the renovation brought the seating capacity to 14,700.
 The steel grandstands gave the structure more of an air of permanence.

 As enrollments to the university and demand for tickets grew, Penn State planned to double the size of its steel grandstand seating, allowing for a total capacity of 27,720.
 The renovation began in 1948 and was led by Byron J. Lambert, a grandstand patent holder and former professor at the University of Iowa; and was quickly completed by 1949.

-When construction began on Beaver Stadium in 1959, sections of the grandstand from New Beaver Field were moved and fitted against a new upper grandstand to build the large capacity Beaver Stadium.
-The stand sections were moved a mile and a half from their original location.
+After the 1959 season, sections of the grandstand from New Beaver Field were moved to the east end of campus, half a mile from their previous location.
+They were then fitted against a new upper grandstand to build the larger capacity Beaver Stadium.
+This portion roughly corresponds to the lower level of the current Beaver Stadium facility.
+There is a distinct color change when crossing between the steel grandstands that were once part of New Beaver Field and the newer, stone and concrete additions.

 After the removal of the grandstands in 1959 the parcel of land that New Beaver Field was located on was repurposed to build university education buildings and eventually the Nittany Lion Inn.